-What are the indications for Stereotactic Body Radiation Therapy (SBRT)?
+What are the indications for stereotactic body radiation therapy (SBRT)?

 SBRT has been used for many localized tumors (up to 6–7 cm), or a few tumors (up to 3–5 usually) throughout the whole body.
 The list of tumors that has been treated successfully at UCLA and throughout the world with SBRT continues to grow.
-They include: primary lung cancer, and tumors that have spread to the lung, pancreatic tumors, bile duct tumors, primary and metastatic liver tumors, kidney tumors, prostate cancer, pelvic tumors, sarcomas, metastatic tumors throughout the body (otherwise known as oligometastases), and more. (see a list of other indications).
+They include: primary lung cancer and tumors that have spread to the lung, pancreatic tumors, bile duct tumors, primary and metastatic liver tumors, kidney tumors, prostate cancer, pelvic tumors, sarcomas, metastatic tumors throughout the body (otherwise known as oligometastases), and more.
+(See a list of other indications)

 In certain highly selected circumstances, we may be able to offer SBRT as the modality of choice for patients that have previously received a full dose of external beam radiation therapy and now have recurrent but localized tumors.
 SBRT is a rapidly maturing technology that requires specialized clinical and technical expertise.

-SBRT requires accurate and custom mapping for each individual patient's anatomy and organ motion so that we may be able to optimally target the tumor and simultaneous spare the surrounding normal tissue.
+SBRT requires accurate and custom mapping for each individual patient's anatomy and organ motion so that we may be able to optimally target the tumor and simultaneously spare the surrounding normal tissue.
 We utilize any and all potential imaging modalities such as PET, MRI, CT, as well as other novel imaging platforms to localize the tumor in four dimensions.
 It requires highly sophisticated radiation delivery systems not available in most radiation oncology practices.
-More importantly, it requires clinical expertise and experience which allow our expert Radiation Oncologists to make sound treatment judgments regarding a recommendation for SBRT.
+More importantly, it requires clinical expertise and experience which allow our expert radiation oncologists to make sound treatment judgments regarding a recommendation for SBRT.
 In addition, you can be assured that our expert team will competently follow-through with an efficacious and safe SBRT radiation plan at the time of treatment.
-Instead of several weeks of conventional radiation therapy, patients complete their SBRT in a short-period of time, usually over a 1 week period, minimizing the inconvenience of daily trips to the radiation oncology facility.
+Instead of several weeks of conventional radiation therapy, patients complete their SBRT in a short-period of time, usually over a one week period, minimizing the inconvenience of daily trips to the radiation oncology facility.